pawanupadhyay2025/Soul-Science-/README.md

+#1st Research Paper

-The Role of the Soul in Living and Non-Living Systems: A Study in Soul Science
+#The Role of the Soul in Living and Non-Living Systems: A Study in Soul Science

 Author: Pawan Upadhyay